malloc47/malloc47.github.com/_posts/2020-12-28-dashboard-start.md

  ...}
 ```

-which will get it installed through the typical `npm` channels during
+which will instruct `shadow-cljs` to fetch the dependencies through
-the build.
+`npm` during the build.

 The `src/cljs/<project>/views.cljs` file is where the "Hello World"
 `main-panel` lives.
-Thanks to the magic of shadow-cljs, we can require
+Thanks to the magic of `shadow-cljs`, we can
-the React components directly into the `cockpit.views` namespace as if
+require the React components directly into the `cockpit.views`
-they were native ClojureScript code:
+namespace as if they were native ClojureScript code:

 ```clojure
 (ns cockpit.views